|Volume Forty-NIne—Article 2||Volume 49 | Home|

 54. Teaching that the various feast days, fast days, and ceremonial sabbaths of the Old Testament such as Passover, Pentecost, Day of Atonement, and Tabernacles, (which were shadows and types pointing forward to Christ) are still to be observed by Christians today is a serious departure from the word of God.

-55. Teaching that the law of circumcision and the various civil and ceremonial laws and rituals of the Old Testament are still to be enforced today by the church as binding upon the Christian conscience is a serious departure from the word of God.
+55. Teaching that the laws of circumcision, tithing, kosher diet, and the various civil and ceremonial laws and rituals of the Old Testament are still to be enforced today by the church as binding upon the Christian conscience is a serious departure from the word of God.

 56. Teaching that all believers ought to observe "Christmas" or "Easter" as if these holidays were a part of the true apostolic Christian faith is a serious error.
 Those who do observe these holidays as secular holidays should do so without prejudice towards those Christians who do not observe them.
 Halloween, however, is a satanic abomination.